 Master Gardeners are community educators trained to work in partnership with Washington State University (WSU) Extension to educate the public and enhance the quality of life in communities by promoting science-based gardening practices.
 Master Gardeners provide gardening advice to the public at plant clinics, demonstration gardens and other outreach activities.

-The Master Gardener program began in King and Pierce counties in 1973 and has since been adopted in all 50 states and parts of Canada.
-Last year King County Master Gardeners donated over 40,000 hours of volunteer time at plant clinics, demonstration gardens, plant sales and other program activities.
+The Master Gardener program was started by Washington State University Extension in King and Pierce counties in 1973 and has since been adopted in all 50 states and parts of Canada.
+Last year King County Master Gardeners donated over 44,000 hours of volunteer time at plant clinics, demonstration gardens, plant sales and other program activities.

-Completion of the online course includes multiple choice, open-book quizzes.
+Completion of the online course includes multiple choice, open-book quizzes as well as an open-book final exam.
 A passing score on the multiple-choice quizzes is 80% or better.
-Time spent each week in the online portion of the class varies by student, but 3+ hours should be estimated.
-The in-person classroom portion of the course includes presentations from WSU and other local gardening experts on science-based gardening, pesticides, plant problem diagnosis and other topics specific to gardening in Puget Sound.
+Time spent each week in the online portion of the class varies by student, but 3+ hours should be expected.
+The in-person classroom portion of the course includes presentations from WSU and other local gardening experts on science-based gardening, plant problem diagnosis, Integrated Pest Management (IPM) and other topics specific to gardening in the Puget Sound region.
 You will become familiar with resources Master Gardeners refer to when advising the public.
-A key element of training is becoming familiar with the many reference materials Master Gardeners have to successfully advise the public.
+A key element of training is becoming familiar with these materials.

 Successful applicants to the Master Gardener program have an interest in and enthusiasm for volunteer work, enjoy talking to people about gardening, and a strong desire for continuous learning.
-Applications are available August 1st for the following year’s class and are due from October 15 to October 31.
+Applications are generally available August 1st for the following year’s class and are due from October 15 to October 31.
 Applications will be processed in the order received, and there are usually more applicants than space allows.